tiwillia/specware/README.md

 3. **Implementation Planning:**
 - Codebase analysis for technical approach
 - Implementation Q&A for technical details
-- Plan generation with detailed tasks
+- Plan generation with detailed tasks to guide supervised implementation with Claude Code
 - Scope creep detection (using scope-creep-craig agent)
 - Optional interactive review